 3. What do you like the least about school?

-4. If you could look back at the end year, how would you describe a successful year?
+4. If you could look back at the end of the school year, how would you describe a successful year?
 What advice would you give yourself to make it an even better year?

-5. What can I as your teacher do to help you this year?
+5. What can I, as your teacher, do to help you be inspired this year?

 The response to this question may spark new ideas for you as a teacher.
 The answer given may also be the idea that evokes motivation and passion in this student.
-That information is extremely valuable.
+I found this type of information extremely valuable.

 6. Think about your favorite teacher you’ve had so far.
 What are the characteristics of this teacher that you like?